adhusch/PaCER/README.md

 PaCER is packaged with some free external software libraries for convenience.
 Please see the "toolboxes" folder and the respective LICENSE files for details.
-We feel grateful to the authors of this toolboxes and scripts:
+We are grateful to the authors of the following toolboxes and scripts:
  * [Tools for NIfTI and ANALYZE image](https://de.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) by Jimmy Shen
  * [RGB triple of color name, version 2](https://de.mathworks.com/matlabcentral/fileexchange/24497-rgb-triple-of-color-name--version-2) by Kristjan Jonasson
  * [GUI Layout Toolbox](https://de.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox) by David Sampson and Ben Tordoff